Can You Correctly Answer These Daily Double "Jeopardy!" Questions?

 What is Bambi?

 Though it was popularized by the eponymous Disney movie, Bambi was originally a 1923 Austrian book titled Bambi: Eine Lebensgeschichte aus dem Walde, which translates to Bambi: A Life in the Woods.
 The iconic story has since been translated into more than 30 languages and published all across the world.
+And for more great Disney facts, check out these 35 Amazing Facts About Disney World Only Insiders Know.

 Enjoy the Van Gogh Museum and the Stock Exchange, founded in 1602 in this city… but don't stop for any red lights.